 Best Battery Life – JBL Endurance Peak True Wireless Earbuds

-One direct competitor to the JBL Reflect Mini 2 from the same brand is the JBL Endurance Peak.
-These True wireless buds have plenty of features that give them a slight edge over the Reflect Mini 2 but there are also a few downsides that might make people reconsider.
 One of the most notable differences between the two models is in their design.
-The Endurace Peaks are what we call “true” wireless earbuds meaning that they don’t require any physical connection between them or your device in order to work and play music in your ears.
-While this makes them more comfortable to put in and out, it also makes them easier to fall off your ears and on the ground.
+The Endurace Peaks are “true” wireless earbuds.
+They don’t require any physical connection between them or your device in order to work and play music.
+It makes them more comfortable to put in and out.
+However, it also makes them easier to fall off your ears and on the ground.

 - Good price